rhalbersma/dctl/README.md

 Scope
 -----

-The DCTL supports all above mentioned draughts variants with official rules, on all board sizes smaller than 12x12.
+The DCTL supports all above mentioned draughts variants with official rules, on all board sizes up to 18x18.
 Most existing draughts variants have a high percentage of draws when played between experienced players.
 Historically, many small tweaks to the game rules have been proposed.
 Even former world champions such as [Herman Hoogland](http://en.wikipedia.org/wiki/Herman_Hoogland) proposed new variants.
 The DCTL supports some of these variants.
 In particular, the recently proposed [Killer Draughts](http://www.killerdraughts.org/) is actively supported.

 Usage
 -----